DesenTao/baty.net-hugo/content/post/2019/ill-try-linux-later.md

 tags: ["Linux"]
 ---

 I have a (5th Gen?)
 ThinkPad just _itching_ to run Linux.
 I'm a decades-long Mac user also itching to try Linux.
-This combination meant that I've been experimenting with Linux for several months now.
+This combination meant that I've been experimenting with Linux for several months.

 But it's over...for now.